Trump says he minimized coronavirus, didn't want to create panic -Woodward book | Politics

 "I wanted to always play it down," Trump told Woodward on March 19, days after he declared a national emergency.
 "I still like playing it down, because I don't want to create a panic."
 In that conversation, Trump also told Woodward that some "startling facts" had just come out about the virus' targets: "It's not just old, older.
 Young people too, plenty of young people."

-"The president never downplayed the virus."
+"The president expressed calm," McEnany said.
+"He was taking early action."
 According to the interviews, CNN and The Washington Post reported, Trump knew the virus was especially deadly in early February.

 "It goes through the air," Trump said in a recording of a Feb.
 7 interview with Woodward.
 "That's always tougher than the touch.
 You don't have to touch things.
 Right?
 But the air, you just breathe the air and that's how it's passed.
 "And so that's a very tricky one.
 That's a very delicate one.
 It's also more deadly than even your strenuous flus."